-Prerequisite: Science 10 (also strongly recommended that the student has a 20-level Math.)
+Prerequisite: Science 10 (It is also STRONGLY RECOMMENDED that students have successfully completed either Foundations of Math 20 or Pre-Calculus 20.)

 The main aim of the computer science program is to prepare literate individuals who value computer science and appreciate its role in society.
-The computer science program is intended to stimulate a spirit of inquiry by developing a variety of problem-solving and decision-making skills and abilities.
+Computer science education is intended to stimulate a spirit of inquiry by developing a variety of problem-solving and decision-making skills and abilities.
+The computer science program promotes computational thinking, which involves pattern recognition, abstraction, algorithm design, and decomposition.